awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 ## Enable Access Logging for Log Archive<a name="log-archive-access-enabled"></a>

-This guardrail enables access logging for the log archive shared account\.
+This guardrail enables access logging  in the log archive shared account\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled on the **Core** OU\.

 The artifact for this guardrail is the following SCP\.